 All interns are required to complete a comprehensive portfolio during their internship.
 This section explains what to include in the internship portfolio.
 Evaluations of the portfolio are explained in the Appendix of practicum and internship forms and evaluations.
 The portfolio provides documentation of students' professional competencies across the 10 NASP domains.
-The internship portfolio is divided into 10 sections representing each of the 10 NASP domains (see https://www.nasponline.org/standards-and-certification/nasp-2020-professional-standards-adopted/nasp-2020-domains-of-practice).
+The internship portfolio is divided into 10 sections representing each of the 10 NASP domains.
 Each section or domain should begin with a rationale statement or introduction, briefly describing the artifacts included in the section, a rationale or justification for including the artifacts which describes a clear connection between the artifact and the knowledge, skills, and dispositions/work characteristics related to the domain.
 The student also includes a reflective statement that accurately evaluates both the strengths and the weaknesses of the artifacts and their skills.
 The student may also identify future efforts to increasing competency in the respective domain.
 Examples of previous students' portfolios are available from the program coordinator or internship coordinator.
 Two case studies, two psycho-educational reports, a program evaluation, and a summary of an ethical dilemma that are completed during the internship year are also required.
 One case study must focus on a child with an academic concern, and the other case study must focus on a child with a behavioral concern.
 Portfolios include the following sections: